grafana/k8s-appo11y-workshop/README.md

 Finally, go to the SLO Performance page, and see the different KPI.
 Once again, everything should be green.

 ![alt text](graphics/13.png)

+All good.
+Now that you know what a healthy instance looks like, let's add some errors and start troubleshooting with Grafana Cloud.

+### LAB 3.2 : Let’s find some issues

+Connect to the second instance and let’s start understanding what’s going on.

+DISCLAIMER: the errors that you will see here are artificially introduced.
+This means that some aspects may seem weird.
+Also, you won’t be able to find the final root cause with all the details.
+The objective is to move from a website that’s not working properly, down to the services, API or component that has an issue.

+- Access the website and click around.
+Add products to cart, checkout, see recommendations, etc. Have you noticed something?
+- Now, open Grafana and go to Frontend.
+You should see a high number of errors and degraded KPIs.
+Analyze which pages are impacted.
+Go to the error tabs and analyze the errors.
+Have you noticed that the calls to the checkout API seem to be failing?
+But is this service the real problem?
+Often failures have a cascading effect.
+We need to go deeper to find the problematic service.
+- Go to App Observability and review the list of services.
+Where are the services throwing errors?
+Is this aligned with what you saw in Frontend?
+- Go back now to the services view, and open the Checkout service.
+See the Inbound and Outbound connections.
+Anything else jumps to your eyes?
+It looks like there’s another service involved in these issues.
+Which one?
+You can confirm this by going into the service map view.
+- Let leverage traces to see what’s going on with more details.
+Click on the traces button in the errors panel.
+These should show you all the traces that have span errors.
+Click on one of these and analyze the flame graph.
+See the events in the problematic span.
+Compare the duration of the different span.
+Is there a Span that’s anomaly slow?
+- Continue playing around with the trace.
+Click on logs and see if you understand what’s going on.
+Have you found the issue?
+Great.
+- Let’s see now what’s the impact of the problem.
+Go to SLO Performance and how are the SLI and error budget for the service you just found.
+Waw!
+We are way out of budget.
+We are losing way too much revenue.
+At least we know now where the problem is coming from and we will contact the team responsible for it.
+- Good job.
+But before moving to the next exercise, have you noticed another issue?
+It looks like there’s another problem that we didn’t notice.
+Which service is it?
+- Go back to app O11y and explore this service.
+In the duration distribution, click on the biggest histogram.
+This should take you to the traces that are taking a long time.
+Sort traces by duration.
+Explore the spans and see where the bottleneck is.
+Do you think there’s another problem or is this related to the previous one?

+### LAB 3.3

+Connect to the third instance and let’s see how Asserts can make this process even faster.

+This instance has a different problem.
+It happened in the last 24 hours and has already been fixed.
+Customers were not able to buy products on our website.
+We will see how Asserts can be used to diagnose this problem.

+- Go to Asserts, and change the timeframe to Last 24 hours.
+You should see that some services were red because Assertions had been generated.
+- Click on product catalog and click on Troubleshoot in workbench.
+- Click on add problematic connections.
+This should add two entities to the workbench.
+- Select the time when several problems happened
+- Go to Summary tab and sort by time
+- Explore the different anomalies that Asserts detected and navigate the assets suggested
+- Were you able to find this error in the logs : “panic: runtime error: invalid memory address or nil pointer dereference. time="2025-01-27T15:47:10Z" level=error msg="pq: sorry, too many clients already" ?
+- The feature flag that we enabled deployed a new version of the service, that didn’t use the Postgres SQL server correctly, kept connections open, caused pods to die, and some memory leak problems

 # Appendix